Space Allocation Guidelines

 - Campus Reservations oversees University scheduling for meetings and events utilizing scheduling software in spaces including Cohen Student Union, Academic Classrooms (after their release by Records & Registration after each semester’s add/drop deadline), conference rooms, and outdoor areas within the main campus loop like the Library Lawn and Student Plaza.

-- Intercollegiate Athletics will schedule all activities using the University’s scheduling software in athletic spaces including: Alico Arena, Swanson Stadium, Soccer Fields, Softball Complex, Tennis Courts, and the Outdoor Sports Complex.
+- Intercollegiate Athletics will schedule all activities using the University’s scheduling software in athletic spaces including: Alico Arena, Swanson Stadium, Soccer Fields, Softball Complex, Tennis Courts, and the Recreation Outdoor Complex.

-- Campus Recreation will schedule all activities in the University’s scheduling software in recreation spaces that include: Aquatics Center, Recreation Fields 1 and 2, the Waterfront, SoVi Pool, the Recreation Outdoor Complex, and the University Recreation and Wellness Center.
+- University Recreation & Wellness will schedule all activities in the University’s scheduling software in recreation spaces that include: Aquatics Center, Recreation Fields 1 and 2, the Waterfront, SoVi Pool, the Recreation Outdoor Complex, and the University Recreation & Wellness Center.

 - Housing & Residence Life will schedule all activities in the University’s scheduling software in housing spaces that include: the SoVi green, Eagles Landing, and all housing multipurpose spaces in South Village, North Lake Village, and West Lake Village